smclab/openk9/js-packages/docs-website/docs/standalone-app.md

 docker run openk9/search-frontend
 ```

+This image exposes `8080` port to serve the app static files.

-This image assumes that the backlend il located on the same domain.
+This image assumes that the backend il located on the same domain under the route `/api`.

 To run locally the full deployment refer to [Getting Started using Docker](using-docker)